2020 Raffle Details

 Your vehicle will be built by Tesla, Inc., as they would any other purchaser’s vehicle, and it will be delivered in their standard timeframes.
 We recommend you consult a Tesla sales representative or the Tesla website to determine vehicle delivery times.

 In its sole discretion, Tesla, Inc., may deliver the vehicle to your home.
 Otherwise, it will be available at the Tesla Store or Service Center nearest your home or place of work.

 Inventory & Certified Pre-Owned (CPO) Vehicles

 Tesla has a number of so-called “inventory” cars: these are demo cars that were built for Tesla showrooms or build-to-order cars whose orders were cancelled.
 These cars may have additional mileage and use but are still sold by Tesla as new cars.
-These cars are fully eligible for any applicable US federal EV tax credit or State incentives.
+These cars are fully eligible for any applicable federal or state EV incentives.
 They are available for immediate purchase, but the customer has no option to reconfigure them in any way.

-CXC believes that the Grand Prize Winner is likely to be happiest with a brand-new, build-to-order vehicle.
+Climate XChange believes that the Grand Prize Winner is likely to be happiest with a brand-new, built-to-order vehicle.
 However, you may choose a Tesla inventory car or a CPO vehicle, if you prefer.

 Federal Tax Credit & State Incentives

-A Tesla car delivered after December 31, 2019 will not qualify for the Federal EV tax credit.
-Note that there may also be applicable State incentives of up to $5,000.
+Since January 1, 2020, Tesla vehicles no longer qualify for the Federal EV tax credit.
+However there may be applicable state incentives of up to $5,000.
 You may see Tesla’s list of state incentives here.
 Please consult your tax professional.

 “Cash In” and “Cash Out”